 Figure 6.
-Sampling Location
+Objectivity sampling

-Source: Authors own documentation
+(Source: Authors)

 Procedures related to interview time need to be considered.
 Given the known characteristics of the sample, the time to focus on local events is on "The 354st Anniversary of Samarinda City", to be precise on 21-22 January 2022 organized by the government.
 We limit the number of respondents to 200 informants comprising the committee and carnival visitors.
 To make things easier, we divided them into three teams.
-Data processing techniques use Microsoft Excel and IBM SPSS to tabulate the responses of respondents in question items.
-After that, it interpreted the data through multiple analyses.
-The projection of the relationship of each influence between variables not only explains the effect directly but also sees the impact indirectly (e.g. Stage et al., 2004; Baron & Kenny, 1986).
-We coupled the assessment of the four proposed hypotheses with the differences in the characteristics of the variables.